In this quick tutorial, we will show you how to easily generate carbon nanotube (CNT) models within SAMSON.

 To go further

-Now that you know how to produce nanotubes models, you may want to produce images of them for publications, or interactively simulate them with the Brenner potential to build more complex objects.
+Now that you know how to produce nanotubes models, you may want to produce images of them for publications, or interactively simulate nanotubes with the Brenner potential to build more complex objects.

-Have fun, and don’t hesitate to comment below or use the forum if you have any questions!
+Have fun, and don’t hesitate to use the SAMSON forum if you have any questions!